reside-eng/docusign-repro/README.md

 # The Problem: Signature/Initial Field Misalignment Error

-We have two visually identical PDFs, however, the initial field is placed in a different spot for both of them even though the documents appear the same.
+We have two visually nearly identical PDFs, however, the initial field is placed in a different spot for both of them even though the documents appear the same.

 ![The Problem](/static/theproblem.png)